US Soccer: Berhalter eligible to coach after investigation

 Claudio Reyna resigned as technical director of Major League Soccer’s Austin team on Jan.
 26.

-The probe included interviews with 16 witnesses, but Claudio Reyna refused to be interviewed.
+The probe included interviews with 16 witnesses, but investigators said Claudio Reyna refused to be interviewed — an assertion he denied through his agent.
 It included details on the incident between Berhalter and the then-Rosalind Santana in January 1992 at a bar and nightclub in Chapel Hill, North Carolina, where Berhalter and Santana were students and Santana was a roommate of Danielle Egan, who went on to play for the U.S. women’s national team.

 “Mr. and Mrs. Berhalter were both 18 years old and drinking alcohol on the night in question; they began to argue inside the bar; they left the bar together and continued to argue,” the report said.
 “Once outside, Mrs. Berhalter hit Mr. Berhalter in the face; Mr. Berhalter pushed her to the ground and kicked her twice; Mr. Berhalter was tackled by a passerby, not known to either of the Berhalters; and Mrs. Berhalter got up and left.
 No police report was filed; no complaint or arrest was made; and no medical attention was sought by Mrs. Berhalter.”